mulqueenr/mulqueenr.github.io/docs/analysis/sciDROP_BrainSamples.md

 sciATAC Mouse Brain
 https://www.ncbi.nlm.nih.gov/sra?term=SRX9850743
 Downloading the files which contains a standard genomic Read 1 and Read 2.
 Read 3 (technical read) has the read assigned cellID barcode.
-Going to add read 3 into the fastq read name, and then make an unaligned bam.
-Then I'll add cellID to proper bam fields.
-Finally, I will paired-end align the bam and feed it through cellranger.
+Going to add read 3 into the fastq read name and pipe these through out standard scitools processing.

-Note R3 is properly assigned, corrected cellIDs, so no fuzzy matching is necessary.
+Note R3 is properly assigned, corrected cellIDs, so no fuzzy matching, or white-listed barcode concatenation is necessary.

 ```bash
 sra="SRR13437232"